 GAS AND DIESEL TANKS

-We've specialized in cleaning, repairing and rebuilding gasoline and diesel fuel tanks for nearly 40 years!
+We've specialized in cleaning, repairing and rebuilding gasoline and diesel fuel tanks for 40 years!

 Whether you're having a problem with a blockage coming from a dirty fuel tank, a minor leak or even an end cap blown off, Cap-A Radiator can weld or solder your steel or aluminum fuel tank pr clean all the dirty fuel out of the tank!